anfutang/syntax-enhanced-RE/README.md

 :star: This codebase provides scripts of applying syntax-enhanced models on biomedical RE datasets as described in the paper: https://academic.oup.com/database/article/doi/10.1093/database/baac070/6675625.

-This is an improved version including replacing BioBERT with PubMedBERT and some other details.
+This is an improved version including replacing BioBERT with PubMedBERT and some other modifications.

 There are four models either dependency-syntax-enhanced or constituency-syntax-enhanced:
 - CE-PubMedBERT (constituency)